 This one almost always resolves itself if you give it enough time, but if you are in a rush or have waited and still receive the error, don’t worry, there is a simple fix.

 However, your website does not need the newest version immediately and in fact, many web developers wait one week to let the bugs get fixed before updating.
-Today, I will demonstrate how to resolve the “Another update in process” error.

 This error is very simple to understand.
 Every time a new core WordPress update comes out, WordPress will, of course, want to update.
-Many web developers leave auto update on and there is nothing wrong with that, but this is the root of the problem.
+Many web developers leave auto-update on and there is nothing wrong with that, but this is the root of the problem.

-For this reason, you can save yourself the trouble of manually fixing it and just wait, but if you are in a rush, feel free to follow this guide to get rid of the error message.
+For this reason, you can save yourself the trouble of manually fixing it and just waiting, but if you are in a rush, feel free to follow this guide to get rid of the error message.

 Today, I will demonstrate how to resolve the “Another update in process” error.
 There are two ways to fix this error, which include using the Fix Another Update In Progress plugin or manually fixing it by accessing the cPanel of your website.

 Begin by clicking on Plugins and selecting the Add New option on the left-hand admin panel.